IFNSO: Iteration-Free Newton-Schulz Orthogonalization

-We perform a curve-based comparative evaluation to assess both the functional behavior and practical computational cost of different curve construction methods As shown in Fig. \ref{fig:Comparative_experiment}, our curves are compared with Origin other curve over the same input domain.
-While all methods share similar global trends, our approach reach $1$ when $x=0.005$ and have less fluctuation.
-Moreover, it requires fewer matrix multiplications (14 and 9) than NS-based baselines (15–16), achieving comparable curve quality with lower computational cost.
-Finally, our efficient method achieves better performance, reaching $1$ faster.
+We perform a curve-based comparative evaluation to assess both the functional behavior and practical computational cost of different curve construction methods.
+As shown in Figure \ref{fig:Comparative_experiment}, our curve is compared with the original curves of other methods over the same input domain.
+While our method reaches 1 at x=0.005, slight fluctuations are observed near the convergence point.